MingLin-home/gFM/README.md

 If you find this software useful, please cite our work:

 Ming Lin, Jieping Ye.
-A Non-convex One-Pass Framework for Factorization Machines and Rank-One Matrix Sensing.
+A Non-convex One-Pass Framework for Generalized Factorization Machine and Rank-One Matrix Sensing.
 The Thirtieth Annual Conference on Neural Information Processing Systems (NIPS), 2016.

 ===== Bibtex Entry =====